kgd-al/amaze/README.md

 ![inputs_continuous_example_dark](https://raw.githubusercontent.com/kgd-al/amaze/master/docs/latex/agents/dark-3.png#gh-dark-mode-only)
 ![inputs_continuous_example_light](https://raw.githubusercontent.com/kgd-al/amaze/master/docs/latex/agents/light-3.png#gh-light-mode-only)

+While the term continuous is a bit of stretch for coarse-grain grayscale images, it highlights the difference with the discrete case where every possible input is easily enumerable.

 ### Examples

-According to the combinations of input and output spaces, the library can work in one of three ways:
+According to the combinations of input and output spaces, the library can work in one of three ways.

 #### Fully discrete